Types of Stroke and Treatment

 Just as strokes have many effects, they also have many causes.
-Learn the various types of stroke.
+Learn the various types of stroke and related treatment.

 Ischemic Stroke (Clots)

 Occurs when a blood vessel supplying blood to the brain is obstructed.
-It accounts for 87 percent of all strokes.
+It accounts for 87 % of all strokes.

 Hemorrhagic Stroke (Bleeds)